 - The distance from the bottom football goal post to the soccer goal line

-- The overhang of football goal post (distance from bottom goal post to football crossbar)
+- The overhang of the football goal post (distance from bottom goal post to football crossbar)

 If you are a high school soccer coach make sure you follow the below rules for the goals you use on your field;